Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Action of torsion points on generalized theta functions}

-We will now consider the case $c_1(v)=0$ {\it i.e.} with $r$ and $\chi$ odd coprime integers, cf. {\bf (A.2)}.
+We will now consider the case $c_1(v)=0$ {\it i.e.} with $r$ and $\chi$ odd coprime integers, cf. {\bf (A.1)}.
 The dual vector $w$ must have the form for some integers $h$ and $k$.

-We consider the action of $(x,y)\in A \times \widehat A$ on the moduli space of sheaves $\uv$ given by The action leaves $K_v$ invariant provided $\chi x=0,\,\, ry=0.$ Let us write If the stronger condition is satisfied, the action lifts to the line bundle $\Theta_w\to K_v$.
+We consider the action of $(x,y)\in A \times \widehat A$ on the moduli space $\uv$ given by The action is seen to leave $K_v$ invariant provided $\chi x=0,\,\, ry=0.$ Let us write If the stronger condition is satisfied, the action lifts to the line bundle $\Theta_w\to K_v$, see Section \ref{s3}.
 We will assume this is the case.
-We show \begin {theorem} If $\zeta=(x,y)$ has order $\delta$, then the trace of $\zeta$ on the space of generalized theta functions equals \end {theorem}
+Write for the signed sum of cohomologies of the theta bundle.
+We show \begin {theorem} If $\zeta=(x,y)\in A[a]\times \widehat A[b]$ has order $\delta$, then the trace of the action of $\zeta$ is given by \end {theorem}

-We believe the Theorem should hold for arbitrary $c_1(v)$, possibly under weaker assumptions than ({\bf A.3}), but we are unable to prove these statements.
+The Theorem should hold for arbitrary $c_1(v)$, but we are unable to prove this here.